3. DFSο

 Pick a location depending on the type of data (private or group access):

-- /pub/ucinetid
+- /pub/UCInetID

-is NOT shared with other users
+is a unique Private area, never shared with other users

 do NOT change this directory permissions